Creating custom tokens

 You can rename a token, or specify different captions for a token to be displayed depending on the current language/culture of your user account.

-First locate the token in the tokens list and click the Edit action icon.
+First locate the token in the tokens list, select it and click the Edit icon on the toolbar.

 Click the caption link at the top of the edit dialog.